microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/devicetemplate.md

 Represents property values that are common to a set of [device](../resources/device.md) objects.
 The properties on the template are stamped on any **device** object that is created based on this template.

 An admin on the customer's tenant calls the [Create deviceTemplate](../api/template-post-devicetemplates.md) API for this entity.
-Values for **certificateBasedDeviceAuthConfigurationId**, **certificateBasedDeviceAuthConfigurationTenantId**, **deviceAuthorityAppIds**, and so on, are provided to the customer by the device authority (manufacturer or reseller).
+Values for **mutualTlsOauthConfigurationId**, **mutualTlsOauthConfigurationTenantId**, **deviceAuthority**, and so on, are provided to the customer by the device authority (manufacturer or reseller).

 The **deviceTemplate** is immutable.